Gardens and Gladiators in Nimes, France, took me back to Miss Clegg’s Latin class in high school.

-Some of you reading this story remember Miss Clegg.
-Or you had a teacher like Miss Clegg.
-She never knew that I had English translations of Homer’s Iliad and the Odyssey and Virgil’si Aeneid, loaned to me by my beloved Aunt Edna.
+Some of you reading this story remember Miss Clegg, or you may have had a teacher like Miss Clegg.
+She never knew that I had English translations of Homer’s Iliad, Odyssey, and Virgil’s Aeneid, loaned to me by my beloved Aunt Edna.

 I still have nightmares that Miss Clegg discovers my secret and I get an “F” in Latin and I never graduate from high school.

-Nimes (pronounced “Neem”) dates back to the first century BC and was named for the Celtic God Nemausus.
-It was created as a Roman colony by Julius Caesar, who gave land in Nimes to his soldiers after they served 15 years in the army.
-During the rule of Augustus, Nimes was a prosperous city and boasted a population of 60,000 citizens.
+Nîmes (pronounced “Neem”) dates back to the first century BC and was named for the Celtic God Nemausus.
+It was created as a Roman colony by Julius Caesar, who gave land to his soldiers after they served 15 years in the army.
+During Augustus’s rule, Nimes was a prosperous city with a population of 60,000 citizens.

 Another landmark is the Amphitheater, which dates back to the 2nd century BC.
-The Amphitheater and Maison Carrรฉe are located in a vast area in the center of town designated as a historic district.
-The sides of the community are bounded by four boulevards.
-It takes about 25 minutes to walk the circumstances of the area– if you don’t stop.
+The Amphitheater and Maison Carrée are located in a vast area in the center of town designated as a historic district.
+Four boulevards bounded the sides of the community.
+If you don’t stop, it takes about 25 minutes to walk the area.

-La Madeleine in Paris was modeled after the Maison Carrรฉe, as was the Virginia statehouse in the US, designed by Thomas Jefferson.
-It is said that Jefferson was so taken by the beauty of the Maison Carrรฉe when visiting Nimes as Minister to France that he wrote his friend Madame de Tessรฉ: “Here I am, madam, gazing whole hours at the Maison Carrรฉe like a lover at his mistress.”
+La Madeleine in Paris was modeled after the Maison Carrée, as was the Virginia statehouse in the US, designed by Thomas Jefferson.
+It is said that Jefferson was so taken by the beauty of the Maison Carrée when visiting Nimes as Minister to France that he wrote his friend Madame de Tessé: “Here I am, madam, gazing whole hours at the Maison Carrée like a lover at his mistress.”

-Today, it is one of the most well-preserved temples from the Roman Empire to be found anywhere.
+Today, it is one of the most well-preserved temples from the Roman Empire that can be found anywhere.

 Le Tour Magne